IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 A second pattern is for a control protocol to connect to a known HTTP endpoint.
 This is easily described in MUD.
 References within that control protocol are made to additional content at other URLs.
-The values of those URLs do not fit any easily described pattern and may point at arbitrary names.
+The values of those URLs do not fit any easily described pattern and may point at arbitrary DNS names.

-Those names are often within some third-party CDN system, or may be arbitrary names in a cloud-provider storage system (e.g., {{AmazonS3}}, or {{Akamai}}).
+Those DNS names are often within some third-party CDN system, or may be arbitrary DNS names in a cloud-provider storage system (e.g., {{AmazonS3}}, or {{Akamai}}).
 Some of the name components may be specified by the provider.

-Such names may be unpredictably chosen by the content provider, and not the content owner, and so impossible to insert into a MUD file.
+Such DNS names may be unpredictably chosen by the content provider, and not the content owner, and so impossible to insert into a MUD file.

-Even if the content provider chosen names are deterministic they may change at a rate much faster than MUD files can be updated.
+Even if the content provider chosen DNS names are deterministic they may change at a rate much faster than MUD files can be updated.

 This in particular may apply to the location where firmware updates may be retrieved.